gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 would use to hunt.
 The Karabandi took a helmet, a leather breastplate and greaves, a straight sword as long as his arm, and a dagger with a horned cross-piece.
-Brass dayglass lanterns with shutters, some twine, an extra knife each, a rough hemp bag for any trophies we might take...
-My heart began to beat more quickly, but we spoke little.
+Brass dayglass lanterns with shutters, some twine, an extra knife each, a rough hemp bag for any trophies we might take…  My heart began to beat more quickly, but we spoke little.
 What would we have said?
 If your horse gallops, you hold on.
 The Karabandi whistled a little tune as he swung the sword in slow arcs to test its weight.
 He stopped after I glared at him.